FZambia/centrifuge/docs/content/description.rst

 Moreover you can provide several user IDs in channel name separated by comma: ``dialog#user42,user43`` - in this case only ``user42`` and ``user43`` will be able to subscribe on this channel.

+If channel starts with ``$`` (by default) then it's considered private.
+Read special chapter in docs about private channel subscriptions.

 Namespaces